 For infants and toddlers specifically, pediatric allergists assist families to determine when and in what form to introduce commonly allergenic foods into the diet, and what strategies and steps to take in the lifestyle and in the home to prevent the development of food allergies.
 Allergists work closely with families to determine the best course of action for their child’s health needs and help guide families on how to integrate foods back into an infant or toddler’s diet over time and/or in a controlled setting.
 They are able to update families on the most up to date science when it comes to food allergies in this population.

 The American Academy of Pediatrics Specialty Consult Request is a referral form that general pediatricians can use to refer their patients to see a pediatric specialist.
-If you would like to refer your child to see a pediatric allergist, pediatric dermatologist, pediatric gastroenterologist, or any other pediatric specialist, please complete this form and send it to the applicable specialist.
+If you would like to refer your patient to see a pediatric allergist, pediatric dermatologist, pediatric gastroenterologist, or any other pediatric specialist, please complete this form and send it to the applicable specialist.

 On these sheets, there are sections where you as the primary care provider can specify what clinical problems your patient may be experiencing where you would like a pediatric specialist to also assess.
 If you have specific questions related to your patient’s care that you would like addressed with the specialist, those can also be specified on this form.
 Directives to the specialists for care can also be provided on this sheet, including any prior interventions and relevant patient history.